muratk3n/thirdwave/en/tweets/2020/week18d.md

-# Tweets - Log
+# Tweets - Week 18d

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 BTW - who names a health insurance after one of the most deadliest snakes in the world?
 These ppl are f-ing pshycopaths.